-Lawsuit targets suction dredge gold miner in northern Idaho
+Lawsuit: Dredge mining done without permits in Idaho river

-BOISE, Idaho (AP) — A conservation group has filed a federal lawsuit contending a suction dredge miner in north-central Idaho is ignoring environmental laws and encouraging lawless suction dredge mining by other gold seekers.
+BOISE, Idaho (AP) — A conservation group has filed a federal lawsuit contending a miner in Idaho is ignoring environmental laws and encouraging unpermitted mining by other gold seekers.

-The Idaho Conservation League in the lawsuit filed Friday in U.S. District Court contends Shannon Poe of Concord, California, is violating the Clean Water Act on the South Fork of the Clearwater River.
+In its citizen enforcement lawsuit filed Friday in U.S. District Court, the Idaho Conservation League contends that suction dredge mining by Shannon Poe of Concord, California, is violating the federal Clean Water Act on the South Fork of the Clearwater River.

-The lawsuit says federal and state agencies have repeatedly notified Poe of the violations but Poe denies he is subject to the law.
+Suction dredge miners use an underwater hose to suck up gravel and sort it for gold in a sluice box mounted on a watercraft.
+The sediment is discharged downstream.

-The lawsuit asks a judge to impose civil penalties for previous Clean Water Act violations and prohibit Poe from operating a suction dredge in Idaho unless he complies with the law.
+Critics say the dredging can destroy fish spawning beds and discharged sediment can smother fish eggs.

 Most Read Nation & World Stories